ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak3272-sip-breakout-board/quickstart.md

 :::tip NOTE
 - Based on the regional band selected, configure the sub-band of your **RAK3272-SIP** to align with the gateway and LoRaWAN network server.
 This is especially critical for regional bands such as **US915**, **AU915**, and **CN470**.

 - Use the `AT+MASK` command to configure channel masking for the sub-bands.
-Refer to the <a href="https://docs.rakwireless.com/product-categories/wisduo/rak3272-sip/at-command-manual/" target="_blank">AT Command Manual</a> for details.
+Refer to the [AT Command Manual](https://docs.rakwireless.com/product-categories/wisduo/rak3272-sip/at-command-manual/) for details.

 - For example, to use sub-band 2, send the command:
   **`AT+MASK=0002`**.
 :::

 **List of band parameter options**

 | Code | Regional Band         |
 | ---- | --------------------- |